AdilZia/Reinforcement-Learning/README.md

 **Q(S,a) = Q(S,a) + alpha * (R(S) + gamma * (Max(a)Q(s’,a’) – Q(S,a))**

 Where alpha is the learning rate, gamma is the discount factor, R(S) is the reward for state s, and s’ is the subsequent state.

+### Performance:
+The main metric to evaluate performance is the winrate.
+In this regard, my code performs very well.
+After just 100 training runs, I found the average winrate to be 81%.

+After 500 games, Pacman will never lose a game.

+This is a better result than the standard requirements for the project, which is that Pacman wins 80% of games after 2000 training runs.

 ### How does reinforcement learning work?
 Reinforcement learning is the branch of machine learning which focuses on how agents can learn how to better perform a specific activity overtime, through many repeated training runs.